 Ms. Young currently serves on the board of directors for the national non-profit, Pets of the Homeless.
 The organization is dedicated to providing pet food and emergency veterinary care to pets belonging to our country’s displaced populations.

-Ms. Young earned her Juris Doctor from the William S. Boyd School of Law, University of Nevada Las Vegas and is currently a candidate to the District of Columbia Bar.
+Ms. Young earned her Juris Doctor from the William S. Boyd School of Law, University of Nevada Las Vegas and is currently a candidate of the New Mexico Bar.
 She earned her Bachelor of Arts in Journalism with a Minor in Theater from California State University, Chico.